IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-1/Exercise-5-Deploy-CP4BA.md

 11. Similarly, verify the following two URL pages open correctly.

-    - Content Management Interoperability Services for CP4BA (log in with cp4badmin / passw0rd)
+    - Content Management Interoperability Services for CP4BA (log in with cp4badmin / passw0rd, where the third-last character is a zero)

     - Content Services GraphQL